iliclaey/pan/panc-docs/source/pan-book/pan-book.rst

 setting the root element that is used to start the build of all profiles.
 Use the ``rootElement`` attribute for ant and the ``--initial-data`` option for the command line.
-The value must be a DML expression that evaluates to an dict.
+The value must be a DML expression that evaluates to a dict.
 For example, this expression

 ::